A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Previous Datasets

 \subsection{HCRL CAN Intrusion Dataset (OTIDS)}

-Lee et al. at the Hacking \& Countermeasures Research Lab (HCRL) published this dataset as a supplement to their CAN IDS paper \cite{lee2017otids}, which presented OTIDS: Offset Ratio and Time Interval based Intrusion Detection System, a novel IDS based on the timing of remote frame responses.
+Lee et al. at the Hacking and Countermeasures Research Lab (HCRL) published this dataset as a supplement to their CAN IDS paper \cite{lee2017otids}.
+The dataset presented OTIDS: Offset Ratio and Time Interval based \hr{IDS}, a novel IDS based on the timing of remote frame responses.
 The general method was to transmit remote frame requests for a given ID, time how long it took an ECU to respond to the request, and test whether this delay was anomalous\textemdash the idea being that a compromised ECU, being controlled by an adversary, would respond with an unusual delay.
-The published dataset contains artifacts of this method, specifically, the remote frames (which are labeled as such and thus easy to remove in preprocessing), and legitimate as well as spoofed responses (less easy to identify and remove).
-The documentation of the dataset on the website and in the paper, their figures describing the dataset, and the data itself have discrepancies.
-We provide our assessment as to what is actually contained in this dataset.
+The published dataset from a Kia Soul contains artifacts of this method, specifically, the remote frames (which are labeled as such and thus easy to remove in preprocessing), and legitimate as well as spoofed responses (less easy to identify and remove).
+We note that there appear to be discrepancies in the documentation of the dataset on the website and in the paper, the figures describing the dataset, and what we find in the examination of the dataset.